 If you use the hard drive(s) for other data storage as well, have your IT staff check to see what can be archived or removed.

 Many people think files and programs are each located on one area of the hard drive, but this isn’t the way computers handle files.
 The operating system will place files in multiple areas of the hard drive where it finds the space it needs and then create an index with pointers to where the various pieces of the file exist on the drive.
-With files that regularly grow after installation, such as your data files, the fragmentation will increase until your system performance is ultimately effected.
+With files that regularly grow after installation, such as your data files, the fragmentation will increase until your system performance is ultimately affected.
 Windows Server comes with a built-in defragment program, which needs to be run manually.
 In order to properly defragment the files on the system, it must be in a “quiet” state.
-For InTempo’s customers this means either Cache (if you use Enfinity) or VMWare (if you use CounterPRO) need to be shutdown so they’re not “locking” the files most prone to fragmentation.
+For InTempo’s customers this means either Cache (if you use Enfinity) or VMWare (if you use CounterPRO) need to be shut down so they’re not “locking” the files most prone to fragmentation.